'No emotion, no social media' but 3am joy in Melbourne

 It was 3.18am in Melbourne when Mathew Leckie slotted past Kasper Schmeichel - and those who had stayed up went wild.

-Flares lit up the darkness in Fed Square, and suddenly you could forget that football - or soccer - is the fifth most popular sport in Australia at best.
+Flares lit up the darkness in Fed Square, and suddenly you could forget that football - or soccer - is, at best, the fifth most popular sport in Australia.

-Australia stunned Euro 2020 semi-finalists Denmark 1-0 in Qatar to reach the knockout stages of the World Cup for the first time since 2006.
+Leckie's goal meant Australia stunned Euro 2020 semi-finalists Denmark 1-0 in Qatar to reach the knockout stage of the World Cup for the first time since 2006.

-However, while that Socceroos side was filled with generational Australian talent playing for top European clubs, far less was expected of this squad comprised of domestic A-League regulars, along with players from the Scottish Premiership and English Football League.
+While that Socceroos side was filled with generational Australian talent playing for top European clubs, far less was expected of this squad comprised of domestic A-League regulars, along with players from the Scottish Premiership and English Football League.

 The one solid link between 2006 and 2022 is the manager, Graham Arnold.
 He was assistant to Guus Hiddink 16 years ago, when Australia were only stopped by eventual champions Italy via a 95th-minute penalty.

-Arnold told BBC Two after the final whistle: "I'm so proud of the effort by the boys.
+Arnold told BBC Two after the final whistle: "I'm so proud of the effort.
 There was a short turnaround but their effort was incredible.

 "These boys come in with a great mindset.
 We've been working on this for the last four years about the belief, the energy and the focus.
 I could see in their eyes, they were ready tonight."